-- Preshrink your fabric.
+Preshrink your Fabric

-- Trim the selvages off of the fabric and trim the fabric into a squared rectangle.
+Trim the selvages off of the fabric and trim the fabric into a squared rectangle.

-- Topstitch or hand-sew the hem to hold it in place.
-Whatever method you use to secure the edges, enclose all raw edges since baby items go through the laundry many times, you don't want the fabric to fray.
+If you do not have a serger, sew a narrow hem by turning under 1/4" to the wrong side on all the edges.
+Turn under 1/4" again to enclose all raw edges.
+Pin the edges in place and, if desired, miter the corners.
+Topstitch or hand-sew the hem to hold it in place.
+Whatever method you use to secure the edges, enclose all raw edges since baby items are laundered frequently and you don't want the edges to fray.

 - Make other gifts for a baby with fabric to match the receiving blankets.